sophgo/sophon-sail/docs/source_en/module_cpp/cpp_Tensor.rst

 * judge_ret : bool

-Returns True if the Tensor owns the data in device memory, False otherwise.
+Returns true if the Tensor owns the data in device memory, false otherwise.

 **Sample:**
     .. code-block:: c